 - Improving insulin sensitivity

-Having watermelon on an empty stomach can help with digestion, regulate your bowel movement, keeps your skin healthy, improves your cardiac health, and keeps you away from cancers.
+Yes, having watermelon on an empty stomach can help with digestion, regulate your bowel movement, keep your skin healthy, improve your cardiac health, and keep you away from cancers.

 So, as you can see watermelon is a nutritional powerhouse.
-If you are into the habit of juicing or having smoothies first thing in the morning, having watermelon juice can be greatly helpful.
+If you are in the habit of juicing or having smoothies first thing in the morning, having watermelon juice can be greatly helpful.

 Watermelon juice calories and benefits: